08 Nov Choosing Wedding Music

 A big decision is whether you are going to have your music performed by live a musician(s) or a playlist of songs.
 There are pro’s and con’s to both choices (which I will be exploring in another blog post).
 Depending on your budget you could look to hire a solo wedding singer, small acoustic ensemble or even a full choir!
 There is a huge variety of live music options for your wedding.

 Going to wedding fairs or music events to see and hear musicians perform live is a great opportunity to find something to suit your tastes and maybe even stumble across something you hadn’t even thought of as an option.
 Any good wedding musician will also have a website and promotional videos available for you to access online.
 A google or social media search can pull up a plethora of talent in your local area and beyond.
-Wedding musicians will usually supply clients with a list of songs which can really help narrow down some music choices, but don’t be afraid to ask if they can learn any special requests you may have which aren’t on your list.
+Wedding musicians will usually supply clients with a list of songs which can really help narrow down some music choices, but don’t be afraid to ask if they can learn any special requests you may have which aren’t on their list.
 I have answered lots of commonly asked questions about choosing your wedding music on my FAQ page.

 One final factor to bear in mind is mixing your music tastes with what your guests might enjoy.
 If you as a couple have an ‘alternative’ taste in music then you should absolutely include this in your day, as it is sharing yourselves as a couple with your guests.
 But perhaps mix it up throughout the day with some different genres during your drinks reception or wedding breakfast so that there is something to suit all ages and musical palettes!